sunscale/Akantu/doc/dev-doc/manual/getting_started.rst

 Vector & Matrix
 ```````````````

-The ``Array`` iterators as presented in the previous section can be
+The :cpp:class:`Array <akantu::Array>` iterators as presented in the previous
-shaped as ``Vector`` or ``Matrix``.
-This objects represent 1st and 2nd
+section can be shaped as :cpp:class:`Vector <akantu::Vector>` or
+:cpp:class:`Matrix <akantu::Matrix>`.
+This objects represent 1st and 2nd order
-order tensors.
-As such they come with some functionalities that we
+tensors.
+As such they come with some functionalities that we will present a bit
-will present a bit more into detail in this here.
+more into detail in this here.

 ``Vector<T>``